sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/2_Deployment.md

 Aim is to deploy the Test Machines on AWS through terraform.

->**IMPORTANT**: We will first run our Bastion terraform plan and then run terraform plan for application server.
+>**IMPORTANT**: We will first run our Bastion terraform plan and then run terraform plan for application server after the bastion host is up and running.

 ## <ins>**Bastion Server**:</ins>
-Navigate to the Cloud9 terminal and copy **bastion.tf**, **bastion_install.tpl** file from the Resources folder to the Development folder.
+Navigate to the Cloud9 terminal and copy **bastion.tf**, **bastion_install.tpl** files from the Resources folder to the Development folder.

 ```console
   cp ./Resources/bastion.tf ./Development/bastion.tf